kawo/books_online/README.md

 - Looks for all categories then looping inside to scrap all books
 - One CSV file per category in Books folder
-- Covers of books are in Books/Covers folder
+- Covers of books are in books/covers/category folder (for easier read)
 - Encoding compliant with Excel (and all sheets)

 ## Optimizations